Development#

 return self._ds

 Replace MyTopic in the class names with your chosen topic and my_function with a more descriptive, unique name.
+Also provide better overall documentation in the docstring on the first line and proper function documentation, of course.
 If you are only writing functions for either DataArrays or Datasets, you can delete the other Accessor class.
 To include your new package in the public API, import your classes in accessors.py and add them to the definition of the PRIMAP2DatasetAccessor and the PRIMAP2DataArrayAccessor.
 Afterwards, your functions are accessible after importing primap2 on any xarray DataArray or Dataset object as obj.pr.my_function.

 Ideally, you also add tests for your new functionality, and all tests for the file _topic.py should be included in tests/test_topic.py.
 Also check out the documentation section below to document your code.

-Within methods defined on Accessor classes, you can use any other PRIMAP2 functionality via self._ds.pr.other_function just like outside of PRIMAP2.
+Within methods defined on Accessor classes, you can use any other PRIMAP2 functionality via `self._ds.pr.other_functio`` just like outside of PRIMAP2.

 For documenting RPIMAP2, we use sphinx and host the documentation online at ReadTheDocs.
 Before your changes land in the main PRIMAP2 branch, where ReadTheDocs picks them up, you can compile the documentation locally using make docs in the terminal and open the docs/build/html/index.html file in your web browser.

 The API documentation, i.e. the documentation of the functions in the primap2/ directory, is done automatically using sphinx.
-To enable this for your functions, the first step is to document them using docstrings using the numpy style.
-PyCharm can help you with that (check below for how to enable it), just start typing three double quotes at the start of a function, and you will get a template already filled in with all arguments to the function.
+To enable this for your functions, the first step is to document them using docstrings using the numpy style in reStructuredText syntax.
+PyCharm can help you with that (check below in the pycharm section for how to enable it), just start typing three double quotes at the start of a function, and you will get a template already filled in with all arguments to the function.
 Don’t hesitate to include a lot of information in your docstring.
 Ideally, the function should need no further comments in the main function body to be understood - simple comments in the function body are not visible in the generated documentation or the classic help() function at the python command line.

 Adding unit tests for your functions can help uncovering bugs or inconsistencies in the API.
 The more your function is used also by other people and in other downstream functions, the likelier it is that your function will be used in somewhat unexpected ways and bugs will be difficult to find.
 Therefore, tests for these functions are more important than tests for more ephemeral functions, but every test helps.
 Consider simply copy+pasting whatever smoke-testing of your function you are doing during development to primap2/tests/test_topic.py into a function starting with test_.
 That way, you have a good start for the unit tests of your new function.